Gassandrid/crdg.xyz/content/index.md

 This is a new **work in progress** project to create a real, complete wiki for the game.

 If you would like to contribute, please go over to the "Tutorials" tab on the Explorer and start with [[How to make a pull request]].
-If you're above the legal age in your country, the CRDG Discord server is available for help and other things at https://discord.gg/McECseE4aD, and the discord server focused on the wiki can be found at https://discord.gg/DrvumChdZe.
+If you're above the legal age in your country, the CRDG Discord server is available for help and other things at https://discord.gg/McECseE4aD, and the Discord server focused on the wiki can be found at https://discord.gg/DrvumChdZe.

 ---